Your everyday spending can affect your longer-term goals. Follow these five steps to spend smartly now—so you can reach your goals later.

 While following a budget might seem limiting, when used as a guide, a budget can empower you to take control of your financial life.
 Having a good understanding of your monthly saving and spending habits helps you make smart financial decisions that can position you for success in the long run and reduce your money-related stress.

-Creating a budget may sound simple, but a flawed plan can leave you struggling to reach the goals you have set.
-Sometimes the collective decisions you make on your everyday spending have a material impact on your longer-term goals.
+Creating a budget may sound simple, but a flawed financial map can leave you struggling to reach your goals.
+Sometimes the collective everyday spending decisions you make have a material impact on your longer-term goals.
 Fortunately, a combination of tried-and-true practices and modern tools can help you find your way.
-And even if you’re already good about budgeting, it can be helpful to you periodically revisit your plan and make adjustments to reflect your current situation.
+And even if you’re already good about budgeting, it can be helpful to periodically revisit your plan and adjust it to reflect your current situation.

 Here are five steps that will help you avoid money-related stress and make smart spending and saving decisions:

 Fixed expenses are those regular expenditures that don’t change much from month to month.
-Some of these may include rent or mortgage; utility bills such as water, electricity, internet and cell phone; insurance premiums; transportation costs; and debt payments like student loans or car loans.
+Some of these may include rent or mortgage payments; utility bills such as water, electricity, internet and cell phone; insurance premiums; transportation costs; and debt payments like student debt or car loans.